The 10-second takeaway

 EPS came in at $1.59.
 The 12 earnings estimates compiled by S&P Capital IQ anticipated $1.56 per share.
 Non-GAAP EPS of $1.59 for Q1 were 9.7% higher than the prior-year quarter's $1.45 per share.
 GAAP EPS of $1.58 for Q1 were 49% higher than the prior-year quarter's $1.06 per share.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 53.8%, 230 basis points worse than the prior-year quarter.
-Operating margin was 23.6%, 430 basis points worse than the prior-year quarter.
-Net margin was 9.5%, about the same as the prior-year quarter.
+For the quarter, gross margin was 55.2%, 140 basis points better than the prior-year quarter.
+Operating margin was 28.1%, 360 basis points better than the prior-year quarter.
+Net margin was 12.4%, 290 basis points better than the prior-year quarter.
 (Margins calculated in GAAP terms.)

 - Add Ameriprise Financial to My Watchlist.

 Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor of Motley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
 The Motley Fool has no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.